-Proper design of hazardous areas aims at limiting the explosive areas as much as possible.
-Hence, Zone/Division 2 areas (the less explosive areas on the site) are significantly larger than Zone/Division 1 areas.
-Cameras certified for Zone/Division 1 areas can also be used in Zone/Division 2 areas, but Axis cameras specifically designed and certified for Zone/Division 2 areas are a more cost-efficient alternative.
-Both installation costs and purchasing costs are kept down, while the cameras are sturdy with outdoor rating for impact, cold weather, and rain.
+Devices certified for Zone/Division 1 areas can also be used in Zone/Division 2 areas, but Axis devices specifically designed and certified for Zone/Division 2 areas are a more cost-efficient alternative.
+Both installation costs and purchasing costs are kept down, while the devices are sturdy with outdoor rating for impact, cold weather, and rain.

-- 1 In Zone/Division 1 areas you must use a camera specifically certified for Zone/Division 1 areas. - In the large, less explosive (Zone/Division 2) areas of a hazardous area site it is also possible to use the lighter and more cost-efficient camera certified for Zone/Division 2 areas.
+- 1 In Zone/Division 1 areas you must use a device specifically certified for Zone/Division 1 areas. - 2 In the more common Zone/Division 2 areas you can also use the lighter and more cost-efficient device certified for Zone/Division 2 areas.